 Fred Louth

-Fred wasn't ready to put away the uniform at the end of the Civil war.
+Fred wasn't ready to put away the uniform at the end of the war.
 He reenlisted December 10, 1866 in St. Louis, Missouri.
-The war was over, but tensions were still high in the South.
+The war may have been over, but tensions were still high in the South.
 His job was peacekeeping in hostile territory.
-He'd also have been tasked with protecting Freedmen, policing, and making sure the government maintained control.
+He would also have been tasked with protecting freedmen, policing, and making sure the government maintained control.

-Fred would tell the story of going to the circus and when all the Native American Chiefs were riding by him on horses they stopped to greet him.
+Fred would tell the story of going to the circus in later years and when all the Native American Chiefs were riding by him on horses they stopped to greet him.
 He claimed they remembered him from his days out West.
 He served another ten years in the military retiring in 1891 at the age of 52.
-He served thirty years, which was very uncommon in those days.

 Comments